UCL-ARC/condenser-mkdocs/docs/terms_and_conditions.md

 ## Acknowledgement in Works

-We request that you acknowledge the use of the Condenser platform in any publications describing research that has used them, in any part.
-The following words should be
+We request that you acknowledge the use of the Condenser platform in any publications describing research that was accomplished using your resources on Condenser.
+We suggest the following acknowledgement:
-used:

 > "The authors acknowledge the use of the UCL Condenser private cloud platform, and
 > associated support services, in the completion of this work".